 Age 26 | Trenton, NJ

 Andy likes to read and occasionally write about trends in business and tech and plays friends in a few rounds of FIFA.
-Andy does a lot of writing and revising, from blog posts to business proposals and briefings.
+In his downtime, he does a lot of writing and revising.
 He feels he could get work done more efficiently if there was a tool with strong editing capabilities, a way to organize his thoughts, and cross-platform synchronization.